Top 5 Latex-Free Mattresses for Organic Allergy Relief

 Many hotels use certified organic latex mattresses because of their superior comfort and durability.

-Organic latex mattresses provide a high level of support and often last longer than regular foam beds.
-Additionally, organic latex is naturally antibacterial and hypoallergenic, which makes natural and organic mattresses an ideal choice for hotels.
+Organic latex mattresses provide a high level of support and often last longer than regular foam beds, which makes natural and organic mattresses an ideal choice for hotels.

 How Long Should Latex-Free Mattresses Last?